dvdkouril/chromatin-n-out/README.md

 - [x] base arc widget colormap should always go from light gray to dark gray (don't take the slice of colormap because then you can't see the data segments)
 - [ ] make random colors more disparate (not getting two similar shades after one another)
 - [ ] indicate hovered bin (both on 3D and selection widget)

+### kinda big issues
+- [ ] 'There are too many active WebGL contexts on this page, the oldest context will be lost.'